-Advanced Dental Technology – Issaquah, WA
+Advanced Dental Services & Technology – Issaquah, WA

 Dentistry Made Easy

 Dr. Sherman and our team of professionals believe in staying up to date on the latest advancements in the field of dentistry.
-This includes knowing which technologies will make a patient’s experience safer and more comfortable.
-At our dental practice, you will find an array of unique equipment and devices designed to inform, enhance, and improve the state of your oral health as well as create a more pleasant experience from start to finish.
+This includes knowing which technologies will make a dental patient’s experience safer and more comfortable.
+At our dental office, you will find an array of unique equipment and devices designed to inform, enhance, and improve the state of your oral health as well as create a more pleasant experience from start to finish.
 Review our available technologies below and call us if you have any questions.

 While examining your smile, Dr. Sherman will use an intraoral camera to check for any signs of early decay.
 This small, handheld, camera-tipped device takes images of your teeth and gums, displaying them on a nearby computer monitor so that you can see in real-time exactly what we see.
 Producing high-resolution images, our team can show you which areas of your mouth need treatment and why it’s necessary to avoid worsening oral health conditions.